Sidney Bechet: Personal life

 Bechet was known for having an abrasive attitude, which has been compared to that of Coleman Hawkins.
 They were both incredibly sure of their relative importance in the music industry during a time in which jazz was losing popularity.
-They were stubborn and lacked patience with younger artists who had less experience or knowledge about the jazz industry.
+They were stubborn and lacked patience with younger artists with less experience or knowledge of the jazz industry.

-Bechet briefly took time off of the music industry in 1938, when he opened a tailor shop in New York.
+Bechet briefly took time off from the music industry in 1938 when he opened a tailor shop in New York.

 Bechet had three wives: Elizabeth Ziegler (1951–death), Marie-Louise Crawford (1934–1942), and Norma Hale (1918–1929).